tegardevINF/tegardevINF/README.md

 ## About Me

 I'm a self-taught solo engineer based in Yogyakarta.
-For the past 2 months I've been deep in Python — building Veltrix V2, a full autonomous multi-agent swarm runtime from scratch.
-No team, no shortcuts.

 What I actually do:
 - Design **multi-agent swarms** that run as background daemons, self-heal, and recover from failures without intervention